dabbu-knowledge-platform/cli/README.md

 ## Docs

-The documentation for the API can be found [here](https://gamemaker1.github.io/dabbu-cli)
+The documentation is a work in progress, keep an eye on this page to know more.

 ## Issues and pull requests